p2-inc/phasetwo-containers/README.md

 # Phase Two Keycloak image

 Contains the base Phase Two Keycloak image that is used in the self-serve clusters (both for shared and dedicated).
-This is based on the a Keycloak image which differs from the mainline only in that it supports [Keycloak on CockroachDB](https://quay.io/repository/phasetwo/keycloak-crdb?tab=info) for the legacy store type.
+This is based on the a Keycloak image which differs from the mainline with added support for [Keycloak on CockroachDB](https://quay.io/repository/phasetwo/keycloak-crdb?tab=info).

 ## Extensions